ray-project/kuberay/docs/guidance/tls.md

 > Please note that this document is designed to support KubeRay version 0.5.0 or later.
 If you are using an older version of KubeRay, some of the instructions or configurations may not apply or may require additional modifications.

+> Warning: Please note that the `ray-cluster.tls.yaml` file is intended for demo purposes only.
+It is crucial that you **do not** store your CA private key in a Kubernetes Secret in your production environment.

 ```sh
 # Install v0.5.0 KubeRay operator
 # Create a RayCluster with TLS authentication (path: kuberay/)